David Gill (football executive): The Football Association

-On 2 June 2006, Gill was elected onto the board of The Football Association, replacing Arsenal F.C. vice-chairman David Dein.
-Gill said he was delighted to be working with the other board members of the Football Association.
+On 2 June 2006, Gill was elected onto the board of The Football Association, replacing Arsenal vice-chairman David Dein.
+Gill said he was delighted to be working with the other board members of The Football Association.
 One of the first issues he had to deal with was the "club-vs.-country" row over Wayne Rooney's foot at the 2006 FIFA World Cup.

 Questions were raised by Liverpool manager Rafael Benítez about a potential conflict of interest between Gill's roles with Manchester United and the FA.
 However, Gill dismissed the Spaniard's concerns, saying that he had been elected by the other Premier League chief executives.

-In October 2012, David was appointed vice-chairman of the Football Association, replacing Sir Dave Richards.
+In October 2012, Gill was appointed vice-chairman of the Football Association, replacing Dave Richards.

-In June 2014, Gill walked out of a FIFA meeting in Brazil in protest at FIFA President Sepp Blatter, after he had labelled the British media as "racist", following serious corruption revelations published in The Sunday Times newspaper regarding the World Cup bids for Russia in 2018 and Qatar in 2022.
+In June 2014, Gill walked out of a FIFA meeting in Brazil in protest at FIFA President Sepp Blatter, after he had labelled the British media as "racist", following serious corruption revelations published in The Sunday Times regarding the World Cup bids for Russia in 2018 and Qatar in 2022.
 Gill, along with a number of other European football executives, called for Blatter to resign and not to stand for a fifth term in 2015.
 Gill said Blatter's behaviour was "totally unacceptable".

 UEFA

-In May 2013, David Gill was elected to the UEFA Executive Committee at the 2013 UEFA Congress in London, where 53 member associations voted for candidates to fill eight seats.
+In May 2013, Gill was elected to the UEFA Executive Committee at the 2013 UEFA Congress in London, where 53 member associations voted for candidates to fill eight seats.